paradigmxyz/cryo/book/cryo_python/installation.md

 ## Installation

-There are two main options for installing `cryo_python`.
+There are two main options for installing `cryo`.

 Installing from pip is faster and does not require rust to be installed.